Triston Casas Preview, Player Props: Red Sox vs. Astros

 Astros Pitching Rankings

+- The 9.1 strikeouts per nine innings compiled by the Astros pitching staff ranks eighth in the league.

-- The Astros have a 3.94 team ERA that ranks ninth across all MLB pitching staffs.
+- The Astros have the ninth-ranked team ERA across all MLB pitching staffs (3.95).

-- Javier aims for his 10th win when he gets the start for the Astros, his 25th of the season.
-He is 9-2 with a 4.52 ERA and 115 strikeouts in 127 1/3 innings pitched.
+- Urquidy gets the start for the Astros, his 10th of the season.
+He is 2-3 with a 5.21 ERA and 36 strikeouts through 46 2/3 innings pitched.

-- In his last outing on Tuesday against the Boston Red Sox, the right-hander tossed five innings, allowing three earned runs while surrendering seven hits.
+- The right-hander last appeared in relief on Monday, when he tossed four innings against the Boston Red Sox, allowing one earned run while giving up four hits.

-- In 24 games this season, the 26-year-old has amassed an ERA of 4.52, with 8.1 strikeouts per nine innings.
-Opponents are hitting .239 against him.
+- The 28-year-old has put up a 5.21 ERA and 6.9 strikeouts per nine innings across 11 games this season, while allowing a batting average of .283 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.